 - Take Notes:

 It may be difficult to remember each franchise exhibit.
 Bring a pad and pen to take notes.
 Get promotional literature that you can review.
 Take the exhibitors’ business cards so you can contact them later with any additional questions.
 Avoid detailed questions at the booth, and schedule meetings after the expo for a 1-1 discussion, to understand properly.

 You may be told that the franchisor’s offering is limited, that there is only one territory left, or that this is a one-time reduced franchise sales price.
 Do not feel pressured to make any commitment.
 Legitimate franchisors expect you to comparison shop and to investigate their offering.
+Taking quick uncalculated risks would further aggravate the problem.
 A good deal today should be available tomorrow.

 Do not sign any contract or make any payment until you have the opportunity to investigate the franchisor’s offering thoroughly.
 Take time to speak with current and former franchisees about their experiences.
 Because investing in a franchise can entail a significant investment, you should have an attorney review the document and franchise contract and have an accountant review the company’s financial disclosures or engage a reputed franchise consultant who can help you on all of the above.

 Before you invest in a franchise system, investigate the franchisor thoroughly.
 In addition to reading the company’s disclosure document and speaking with current and former franchisees, you should speak with the following: